reactioncommerce/reaction-docs/developer/contributing.md

 Does your new feature require new user documentation or developer documentation?
 Make an issue for that in [reaction-docs](https://github.com/reactioncommerce/reaction-docs/issues).

+## Step 5: Congrats!
+It's merged.
+What happens next?

 Now that your PR is merged, the feature will be released in the next release.
-Head on over to our [Release Guide](developer/testing/release-process.md) for more on how we release versions of Reaction.
+Head on over to our [Release Guide](/developer/testing/release-process.md) for more on how we release versions of Reaction.